Yufei-L/2019-431/SOFTWARE/README.md

 ## Getting Started with R, RStudio and R Markdown

 1. Professor Love will demonstrate the use of R, RStudio and R Markdown in class, beginning with Class 2.
 2. Professor Love's document entitled **Getting Started with R** (to be posted before class begins) is a good first step.
 It demonstrates some of the details on how to use these tools to actually analyze data.
-Of course, we'll also do this in class.
 3. We can also recommend Chester Ismay and Patrick Kennedy's [Getting Used to R, RStudio and R Markdown](https://rbasics.netlify.com/) as an introduction to the basics.
 4. The [Course Notes](https://thomaselove.github.io/2019-431-book/), of course, are a source of many useful examples in how to use R.